rust-lang/book/2018-edition/src/ch01-03-hello-cargo.md

 Because the vast majority of Rust projects use Cargo, the rest of this book assumes that you’re using Cargo too.
-Cargo comes installed with Rust if you used the official installers discussed in the “Installation” section.
+Cargo comes installed with Rust if you used the official installers discussed in the [“Installation”] [installation] section.
 If you installed Rust through some other means, check whether Cargo is installed by entering the following into your terminal: